Cedar Point: History

 In the late-19th century, the south shore region of Lake Erie became a popular vacation destination for the emerging middle-class in the United States.
 The Lake's islands, such as Kelleys Island and South Bass Island, were gaining a reputation for their freshwater bathing resorts.
 The Cedar Point peninsula, named for its abundance of cedar trees, was originally known for its fishing.
 Local fishermen leased land and built living quarters there.
 Sandusky, which featured an important shipping harbor and two railroads, transformed into a major economic center over the next three decades.
 Railroad and steamship travel supported an emerging tourism industry, and rapid development of the area began.

 In the 1860s during the American Civil War, housing for a battery of four field artillery pieces was constructed at the tip of the peninsula.
 It was used to defend a prison for Confederate soldiers on nearby Johnson's Island.
 Louis Zistel, a German immigrant, built two boats to transport the prisoners.
 In 1870, he began to ferry locals to the Cedar Point peninsula, which opened as a public bathing beach.
 Zistel opened a bathhouse on the north shore of the peninsula and the same year built a beer garden with a small dance floor.
-He charged 25 cents per person to ride from Sandusky to Cedar Point on his boat, Young Reindeer.
+He charged 25 cents per person to ride from Sandusky to Cedar Point on his boat, Young Reindeer, widely recognized as the beginning of commercial tourism on the Cedar Point peninsula.